Do you want to study the Korean language? If so, you might ask yourself, how long does it take to learn Korean? Read on!

 6. Positive attitude and correct approach

 Learning anything requires the correct attitude and approach.
-If you think you will not get anything from your target language, you may not proceed.
+If you anticipate not gaining anything from your target language, you may not proceed.

 In language learning, sometimes breaks are necessary.
 So, take a break even if you don’t understand a grammar pattern.

-In Korean especially, topic (은/는) and subject (이/가) markers are troublesome.
+In Korean, the topic (은/는) and subject (이/가) markers are particularly problematic.

-So, the only two options are pausing or continuing your studies without stressing yourself.
+Thus, the only two options are pausing or continuing your studies without undue stress.

-It’s because understanding this concept takes a while.
+This is because understanding this concept takes time.
 You have to spend time with the language while observing it to absorb its use.

 Also, many students follow the daily routine of mugging up 10-30 words.
 But, again, this depends on your capacity.

 But learning just any words each day is never a good option.
-If those terms are not associated with your life, how will it help you?
+If those terms are not associated with your life, how will they help you?

 You will eventually forget it.

-If you are learning vocabulary for religion or politics, the terms needed for your daily life are pen or laptop.
+If you are learning vocabulary related to religion or politics, the terms needed for your daily life include a pen or a laptop.

 Then what do you think is more important?